-The Principal Accounting Officer, Permanent Secretary of the Department of Health, has taken all steps that he ought to have taken to make himself aware of any relevant audit information and to establish that the Scheme's auditors are aware of such information.
-So far as he is aware, there is no relevant audit information of which the entity's auditors are unaware.
+The Principal Accounting Officer, Permanent Secretary of the Department of Health, has taken all steps that he ought to have taken to make himself aware of any relevant audit information and to establish that the Scheme's auditor is aware of such information.
+So far as he is aware, there is no relevant audit information of which the Scheme's auditor is unaware.